-Sal stayed in the car and read while Beth and I got out at the various stops and looked around.
+My wife stayed in the car and read while my daughter and I got out at the various stops and looked around.
 Two cabins have been rebuilt to show what life was like for the Confederate soldiers stationed here.

 Here’s my photo and a postcard shot of the river battery overlooking the Cumberland River.
 The cannon in the postcard can be seen lying on the ground in my photo.

 Most of the stops looked like this.
 The bumps and dips in the foreground are all that remains of trenches.

 The town of Dover has spread over the area and some of the stops were surrounded by residential areas.
 We drove into town to see the Dover Hotel, where Confederate Brigadier General Simon B. Buckner surrendered to Union Brigadier General Ulysses S. Grant.
 It is the only existing original structure where a major surrender took place during the Civil War.